-Join Judy Steiner-Williams for an in-depth discussion in this video Cause and effect, part of Writing Research Papers.
+Join Judy Steiner-Williams for an in-depth discussion in this video Cause and effect, part of Writing a Research Paper.

 - Understanding the different types of research papers